AkselGlyholt/velocity-limbo-handler/readme.md

 5. Restart the proxy once again.

 **🔹 Important:** To prevent exploits, it's recommended to disable the `/server` command inside the Limbo server using [LuckPerms](https://luckperms.net/) with **context-based permissions**.
+Althoug there already is a feature to disable commands from the config, we still recommend doing this
 ---

 ## ⚙️ Configuration